 During the 1970s we began to grow beyond our initial area of operation in Hackney and started to provide affordable homes in the boroughs of Enfield and Tower Hamlets.
 In the 1980s we completed our first new build projects.
-We also began to provide homes in Waltham Forest.
+We then began to expand across north and east London, into boroughs such in Camden, Haringey, Islington and Waltham Forest.

 Our first supported housing schemes

 In 1999 the residents of the Barnsbury Estate in Islington voted to become Newlon residents in our first stock transfer.
-There are nearly 700 homes on the Barnsbury Estate which we continue to manage today.
+There are nearly 700 homes and a popular community centre on the Barnsbury Estate, which we continue to manage today.

-As well as affordable rented housing we provide Shared Ownership properties – part-buy part-rent homes to help people get onto the property ladder for the first time, and affordable rented homes for Key Workers.
+As well as affordable rented housing we provide Shared Ownership properties – part-buy part-rent homes to help people who cannot afford to buy a home outright to get onto the property ladder for the first time.

 For over half a century we have worked to meet the housing needs of our local communities in north and east London.
 As we continue to grow we remain committed in our support for an area rich in diversity.

 At the end of 2015 we opened our Cannon Road development, which consisted of 222 new homes, including 100 Shared Ownership and 122 for rent.
 It was constructed on the site of an old rubber factory close to White Hart Lane and forms part of the wider regeneration area around Tottenham Hotspur Stadium.